mahlaghakafili/IMDB/README.md

 # IMDB
-This scripts is like and IMDB site
+This scripts is like an IMDB site